 Note If the object version is not restricted to less than 8, this message will not be produced under the condition described above.
 Instead, the item will be considered a based linkage item.
-Message 665 will occur if the base address of the linkage record is never set within the program.
+Message 665 will occur if the base address of the linkage record is never set within the program (see page 508).